CCI-MOC/hil/docs/consistency-model.md

     you do this, the headnode is /locked/, and no more changes to it are allowed.

   - ``headnode_delete``: This deletes the headnode immediately, detaching it from all networks it was attached to.
+Due to current limitations, this operation cannot be run at all.
+Eventually, this call should succeed as long as the headnode is powered off, if not more often.

-  - ``headnode_power_on``, ``headnode_power_off``: These cycle power on the headnode.
+  - ``headnode_power_on``, ``headnode_power_off``: These cycle power on the
-    It's possible that headnode_start and headnode_power_on should be the same thing.
+    headnode.
+It's possible that ``headnode_start`` and ``headnode_power_on`` should be the same thing.
 It's also possible that, eventually, we might allow networking changes to powered-off headnodes.
 (It's semantically reasonable, but might be tricky in implementation.)